RamiNoodle733/Full-Stack-Glossary-Reminders/README.md

 **Islamic Glossary Reminders** is a web application designed to encourage Muslims to seek knowledge and deepen their understanding of Islam.
 The app provides users with the opportunity to log in three times a day during specific check-in periods to receive a random word from an Islamic glossary.
 Each time a user checks in, they earn "knowledge points" that contribute to their ranking on a community leaderboard.

+## About This Application
+All glossary terms featured in this application are taken from the Glossary Section of:

+*Translation of the Meanings of The Noble Qur'an in the English Language*

+by Sheikh Muhammad Taqî-ud-Dîn Al-Hilâlî رحمه الله and Sheikh Muhammad Muhsin Khân رحمه الله

+Published by the King Fahd Complex for the Printing of the Holy Qur'an,
+Al-Madinah Al-Munawwarah, Kingdom of Saudi Arabia.

+This app is for Muslims to gain very basic level knowledge of Islam through key terms used by Allah Subḥānahu wa Ta‘āla in Al-Qur'an Al-Karīm.
+May Allah accept and make it a means of spreading knowledge.
+BarikAllahufeekum.

 Abu Huraira reported: The Messenger of Allah ﷺ, peace and blessings be upon him, said: